Rexwer123/techtask/README.md

 # techtask
-Node.js REST API for filtering products
+Node.js REST API for filtering products as part of the interview with POQ

 ## Installation